zjy365/sailos-website/content/blog/(best-practices)/reduce-container-image-size-case-study/index.en.md

 ### 2. Why It Matters: The Business Context

-The **[Sealos devbox feature](/products/devbox)** is a cornerstone of our value proposition: providing developers with isolated, one-click, reproducible cloud-based environments.
-This persistent disk space exhaustion, a problem often linked to scenarios where a Docker image is too large, wasn't just a technical nuisance; it was a direct threat to that core promise.
-Unreliable environments lead to frustrated developers, lost productivity, and ultimately, customer churn.
-The stability of this single feature was directly tied to user trust and our platform's reputation in a competitive market.
-We weren't just fixing a disk; we were defending our product's integrity.
+The [Sealos devbox feature](/products/devbox) is supposed to give developers one-click, isolated, cloud-based environments that feel just like working locally.
+To make that happen, we had to meet a few tough product requirements:
+1.  **Keep existing habits:** Developers should be able to use their local IDEs like VS Code without changing their workflow.
+2.  **No new concepts:** Users shouldn't need to learn Docker or Kubernetes to write code.
+3.  **Simplicity is key:** The whole experience needs to be dead simple.

+This led us to a design that bends some of the typical rules for containers.
+For example, we put an `sshd` server in the container to support IDE connections.
+We also let developers "commit" their changes, which treats the container more like a persistent, stateful workspace than an immutable artifact.
+In a development context, this is a great feature.

+But that's where we ran into trouble.
+We were building a user-friendly abstraction on top of Kubernetes, which isn't really designed for this kind of stateful, VM-like behavior.
+The persistent disk space exhaustion wasn't just a technical bug; it was a direct result of the trade-offs we made between our user-centric design and the mechanics of container runtimes.
+Unreliable environments mean frustrated developers, and we weren't just fixing a disk issue—we were protecting the core promise of our product.

 ### 3. Investigation: Pinpointing the I/O Storm with iotop and du

-Our hands-on investigation began by hunting for the source of the bleeding.
-The first tool we reached for was `iotop` to identify any processes with abnormal I/O activity.
-The culprit was immediately apparent: multiple **[containerd](https://containerd.io/)** processes were writing to disk at a sustained, alarming rate of over 100MB/s.
-For a container runtime managing mostly idle development environments, this was a massive red flag.
+We started the hands-on investigation by trying to find what was causing all the I/O. The first tool we reached for was `iotop`, and it gave us a clear signal right away: several **[containerd](https://containerd.io/)** processes were writing to disk at a sustained rate of over 100MB/s.
+For a runtime managing mostly idle dev environments, that was way too high.

 ![Terminal output from the iotop command showing containerd processes with disk write speeds over 100MB/s.](./images/containerd-high-disk-io-iotop.png)

-This pointed to a problem within the containers themselves.
-We began hunting for the largest offenders within containerd's storage directory, using `du` to scan the overlayfs snapshots.
+This told us the problem was inside the containers.
+We started digging through containerd's storage directory, using `du` to find the biggest directories in the overlayfs snapshots.

 ```bash
 du -h -d4 /var/lib/containerd/io.containerd.snapshotter.v1.overlayfs/snapshots/ \
   | sort -hr | head -20
 ```

-The output was not what we expected.
-Instead of a mix of large user files, a single filename appeared repeatedly, each instance a monstrous 11GB.
+The output was strange.
+We expected to see large user files, but instead, we saw the same 11GB file over and over again.

 ```plain
 11G     /var/lib/containerd/.../snapshots/560660/fs/var/log/btmp